SADMANGaming/cod-risen-arena/README.md

   - Discord RPC ✅
   - ``SVC_Status``/``getstatus`` sends UID ✅
   - ``status`` command now shows UID ✅
-  - New reticle support (uses single whole image to draw reticle)
+  - New reticle support (uses single whole image to draw reticle) ✅
+  - CoD2 style FPS counter (when your fps is under 60 it shows in red color) ✅
+  - Speedometer ✅

 * New assets:
   - New maps